sdemos/whatsopen/api/README.md

    not sure yet of the scope of information that should be included in this.
    I think given the /hours/{location} call this should just include general information about the location.
- * GET /hours/{location} - returns the hours of a particular location.
-This should probably only include the general hours, rather than any special holiday hours associated with the location.
  * A whole host of POST, PUT, and DELETE calls to go along with an admin page so I can stop inputing hours by hand into my db.